Hello, I'm Stacy...

 That trip gave me space to grieve.
 It gave me time to reflect on what I really want to experience in the next season of my life, and it gave me the confidence to know that I really can do whatever the hell I want to.

-And that trip taught me something really important: Life's too short to live a sh*tty one.
+That trip taught me something really important: Life's too short to live a sh*tty one.

-Whatever you’re facing right now, please know that you have more options than you think.
+So, whatever you’re facing right now, please know that you have more options than you think.